syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 * [SfDataGrid](#sfdatagrid)
 * [Custom view](#custom-view)

-## Collection view
+## CollectionView

-SfPullToRefresh can host the collection view as its pullable content and refresh the view.
+SfPullToRefresh can host the CollectionView as its pullable content and refresh the view.

-### Collection view customizations
+### CollectionView customizations

-Refer to the following code example for creating and customizing a collection view:
+Refer to the following code example for creating and customizing a CollectionView:

 {% highlight c# %}